This article will assist users in migrating their current ClickView Publisher (Master) setup from their existing server to a new server.

 1. Download the latest version of the ClickView Publisher setup for your respective region:

-NOTE: Depending upon your computer's security settings, a User Account Control dialog box may appear, questioning Do you want to allow the following program to make changes to this computer?
+NOTE: Depending upon your computer's security settings, a User Account Control dialogue box may appear, questioning Do you want to allow the following program to make changes to this computer?
 Click Yes.

 3. The ClickView Publisher Setup installer should be open and at the welcome screen.
 Click Next.